FHantke/brave-browser-wiki/sccache-for-faster-builds.md

 export SCCACHE_DIR=~/sccache       # where the cache is physically stored
 ```

+## Starting / stopping sccache
+sccache is running as a daemon; before you start a compile you need to start it with:
+`sccache --start-server`

+If you need to stop it, you can stop by using the following:
+`sccache --stop-server`

+At any time you can pull up the stats for sccache using:
+`sccache -s`

+You'll see hits (object file will be downloaded from cache) and misses (computer will compile and upload to cache)

 ## Configuring brave-browser to use sccache

 ### Setting the environment variable